jackmaden/philosophybreak/src/pages/articles/apollonian-and-dionysian-nietzsche-on-art-and-the-psyche/index.md

 ## Learn more about Nietzsche’s philosophy

-<span class="big-letter">I</span>f you’re interested in learning more about Nietzsche, then consider exploring my fuller [Introduction to Nietzsche guide](/introduction-to-nietzsche/), of which this article was an extract.
+<span class="big-letter">I</span>f you’re interested in learning more about Nietzsche, then consider exploring my popular self-paced [Introduction to Nietzsche course](/introduction-to-nietzsche/) (join 350+ active members inside).

 You might also like the following related reads: